Tekken 2: Plot

-Nina Williams was contracted again to assassinate the current head of Mishima Zaibatsu, Kazuya, by entering the tournament, but her sister, Anna, intervened and was defeated by her, as a result a conflict prevented her from fulfilling the assignment.
-Shortly thereafter, both sisters were captured by Kazuya's corps and were used as guinea pigs in Dr. Bosconovitch's "cold sleep" project - a cryonic experiment.
-They did not wake for 15 years.

-When Jun enters the tournament and eventually comes face to face with Kazuya, she tries to arrest him, but instead the both of them can not help being drawn to one another, propelled by a mystic force beyond Jun's control.
+When Jun enters the tournament and eventually comes face to face with Kazuya, she tries to arrest him, but instead, the two cannot help being drawn to one another, propelled by a mystic force beyond Jun's control.
 Besides her duty to arrest Kazuya, who smuggles protected animals, she wants to free Kazuya of his evil power and drops out of the tournament as a result.

-Meanwhile, during the tournament, Heihachi defeats the opposing fighters including his adopted son Lee Chaolan, who had sided with Kazuya and worked for him at the Zaibatsu, but he was defeated by Kazuya's old rival, Paul Phoenix in the semi-finals of the tournament.
-Paul had earned the right to have a rematch with Kazuya.
+Meanwhile, during the tournament, Heihachi defeats the opposing fighters, including his adopted son Lee Chaolan, who had sided with Kazuya and worked for him as a secretary at the Mishima Zaibatsu.
+Despite his victory, however, Heihachi was defeated by Kazuya's old rival, Paul Phoenix, in the semi-finals of the tournament.
+Thus, Paul had earned the right to have a rematch with Kazuya.

-In the finals of the tournament, Heihachi replaces Paul when he was forced to forfeit after getting stuck in traffic as a result of a multi-car collision on the expressway, and therefore unable to make the match on time.
-At some point during this time, Jun became pregnant with Kazuya's child, whilst Jun was able to cause conflict within Kazuya, swaying Devil's hold over him, ultimately she was unable to prevent him from going to meet his father, Heihachi, in the tournament finals, Heihachi confronts Kazuya and they battle once again.
-The Devil Gene takes over Kazuya's body, resulting in Kazuya becoming Devil.
-However, despite this, Kazuya is not strong enough to overpower Heihachi because of the internal conflict within him, between his evil side - represented by Devil within him - and his good side - represented by an unknown entity called Angel, which was brought forth after his meeting with Jun.
-After defeating Kazuya in the finals, Heihachi takes Kazuya's unconscious body to a volcano, and throws him into it before escaping on a helicopter just as the volcano erupts behind him, having taken his revenge and regained the Mishima Zaibatsu.
-In the meantime, Jun gives birth to Kazuya's illegitimate son, resulting in her leaving everything behind to raise their child.
+Later on, the tournament officials reinstated Heihachi, allowing him to replace Paul in the finals when the latter was forced to forfeit after getting stuck in traffic due to a multi-car collision on the expressway and, therefore, unable to make the match on time.
+At some point during this time, Jun was able to cause an internal conflict within Kazuya, weakening Devil's hold over him.

+Despite her efforts, Jun fails to prevent Kazuya from going on to meet his father, Heihachi, in the tournament finals, to which Heihachi confronts Kazuya, and they battle once again.
+Kazuya is too weak to overpower Heihachi because of the internal conflict between his evil side - Devil - and his good side - an unknown entity called Angel, which was brought forth after his past meeting with Jun.

+After defeating Kazuya in the finals, Heihachi throws Kazuya's unconscious body into a volcano before escaping on a helicopter just as the volcano erupts behind him, taking revenge and regaining the Mishima Zaibatsu.
+In the meantime, Jun became pregnant after her past meeting with Kazuya during the tournament, resulting in her leaving everything behind to raise her newborn son.